Cardiovascular and Thoracic Surgery

 Endovascular Surgery

-Endovascular surgery is a form of minimally invasive surgery that allows surgeons to access many regions of the body through major blood vessels.
+Heart surgery has typically been a highly invasive and risky procedure.
+However, endovascular surgery is a form of minimally invasive surgery.
+It enables surgeons to access many regions of the body through major blood vessels.
+This alternative option treats vascular disease using only 2 to 3-inch cuts.

 • Endovascular repair of abdominal and thoracic aortic aneurysms

-• Diagnostic and interventional abdominal and peripheral angiography, including stenting, angioplasty and/or atherectomy
+• Diagnostic and interventional abdominal and peripheral blood X-ray

-• Thrombolysis for arterial occlusions, deep vein thrombosis (DVT) and pulmonary embolisms (blood clot in the lungs)
+• Thrombolysis for arterial occlusions and deep vein thrombosis (DVT)

 Open Vascular Surgery

 Vascular disorders can impair or block blood flow through arteries and veins, or cause them to enlarge (become aneurysmal).
 It can affect any or many parts of the body resulting in stroke, kidney failure, limb ischemia or even death.
-TexomaCare has the advanced equipment that physicians need to focus on early detection, treatment and prevention of circulatory problems.
+We have the advanced equipment that thoracic surgeons need to focus on early detection, treatment and prevention.
+This helps tackle problems in the circulation of blood.

 • Ascending and thoracic aortic aneurysm repair